Benn Jordan: Alphabasic and music piracy

 After the collapse of Sublight Records, instead of taking on another contract, Jordan purchased his previous licenses and released his most anticipated album, Soundtrack to a Vacant Life, on his own record label, Alphabasic Records.
 On the day of its release, he personally uploaded copies of the album to music piracy sites, including a small HTML file explaining his relaxed views on file sharing and showing listeners where they could give support if they desired.
 This resulted in attention by the mainstream press, and the album became the most downloaded album on many popular file sharing networks.

 Jordan has spoken on issues of net neutrality, free speech, and copyright laws in the music world.
 In an interview with TorrentFreak, he encourages involvement in these issues and warns against corporations like Amazon or iTunes and their ability to stem the free flow of information.
 File sharing, to Jordan, is a way of bypassing this potential oppression and accessing information freely.
 In the interview, Jordan notes that "file trading is just a peephole to a much larger picture.
 Copyright, in its current state, holds information at ransom for monetary value.
 While in music it can stifle culture and art, with literature and education it can be nothing less than a weapon of class warfare."

-In a 2024 episode of “The New Music Business” podcast Jordan reviewed these perspectives in the context of having been the subject of False Streaming Activity and having had his music taken down by distributors.
+In a 2024 episode of The New Music Business podcast Jordan reviewed these perspectives in the context of having been the subject of False Streaming Activity and having had his music taken down by distributors.

 Philanthropy

 Benn Jordan was the founder and president of 32 Forty, a non-profit music education center located in south Chicago.
 The music center (now closed), extended services to help independent recording artists with publishing and licensing.
-In 2011, Jordan released a large collection of unreleased music, titled "Old Trees (1999–2011)" with all proceeds going to Unicef.
+In 2011, Jordan released a large collection of unreleased music, titled "Old Trees (1999–2011)" with all proceeds going to UNICEF.
 Jordan is also an ambassador for Unearthed Pictures, a foundation dedicated to publicizing and stopping the sexual exploitation of children and funding safe houses in North America, Africa, and Asia.

 Personal life

 In 2014, Jordan left Chicago and moved his home studio to an isolated home in Smyrna, Georgia but moved again in 2024 to a barn outside Atlanta, Georgia where he set up a studio.

-He trains and competes in mixed martial arts and Brazilian Jiu Jitsu in his spare time.
+He trains and competes in mixed martial arts and Brazilian jiu-jitsu in his spare time.
 In 2024, Jordan was diagnosed with ADHD.

 YouTube

 Jordan has a self-titled YouTube channel (previously titled Benn and Gear).
 On his channel, he creates educational videos relating to music making.
-In 2020, Jordan was threatened with legal action after posting a video about LRADs.
+In 2020, Jordan stated that he was threatened with legal action after posting a video about LRADs.